 The current owners bought the car in Maine and brought it back to Ontario to join their Packard hearse as a fun driver for around town.
 They had wanted a boat tailed Packard runabout, so when this recreation appeared, they snapped it up.

-Once the car made it back to Ontario, it was discovered that while it looked cool, the ’31 Packard-based speedster was far from being ready to buzz the town.
+Once the car made it back to Ontario, it was discovered that while it looked cool, the ’31 Packard-based speedster was far from being ready to buzz around town.

 Over the past couple of years, the folks at Hitman Hotrods have reworked much of the car to make it safe and make it as reliable as possible while retaining the traditional appeal.
 The wiring and fuel systems have been updated and the cable operated brakes now work.
 As much as cable operated brakes can work that is.

 Having had a Flathead Ford when they bought it, the owners really wanted a Packard engine.
 Last Winter, a suitable straight 8 engine was found and restored, while Hitman Hotrods built a custom dual carb intake and the lake style headers that are on the car now.